simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

 3. I once thought to implement qrcode scanner on my own , then realized there is a lot of mathematics, logic and genius involved.
 I cannot implement it on my own or atleast in a finite time.

 If you are able to create a qrcode scanner using this article.
 Scan the below qrcode to follow me.
-Don't uuse any readymade qrcode scanner 😜
+Don't use any readymade qrcode scanner 😜

 ![qrcode-twitter](./twitter.png)